 One factor that will have a major impact on your benefits is your level of disability.
 There are four disability categories:

 These payments cover employees who cannot work in any capacity for a temporary period of time.
 Payments usually provide two-thirds of your weekly earnings until you recover and can return to your job.

 These payments go to workers who have a permanent injury that prevents them from ever returning to work.
 If you qualify for this type of disability, you can receive a percentage of your weekly earnings for life.

 These benefits compensate workers who can work part-time or perform a lower-paying job during their recovery.
 Workers can continue to earn partial income while payments provide a percentage of the difference between their current and former weekly wage.

 These benefits compensate workers who have a permanent injury that forces them to work and/or earn less.
 Payments may include compensation for scheduled and non-scheduled injuries and disfigurement benefits.
 Our workers’ compensation attorneys can tell you more about qualifying injuries and their worth.

-Our Attorneys Can Help You Throughout the Workers’ Compensation Claims Process
+Our Lawyers Can Help You Throughout the Workers’ Compensation Claims Process

 Seeking benefits does not have to be complicated.
-Our workers’ compensation attorneys can steer you through the process, allowing you to focus on your recovery.
+Our diligent workers’ compensation attorneys in Tinley Park can steer you through the process, allowing you to focus on your recovery.